adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Pairs competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and 15 minutes to either complete or finish as much of the puzzle as possible.

-I will compete with Michael Ha in Pairs A Prelimiary round.
-We will be at table 63 and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/A).
+I competed with Michael Ha in Pairs A Prelimiary round.
+We were at table 63 and our [results are on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/A).
+We completed the puzzle in 38:21, which placed us 66th and qualified us for finals.

-The competition will happen at 9:00am ET on Saturday, March 28, 2026 and will be live streamed below.
+The competition happened at 9:00am ET on Saturday, March 28, 2026 and the recording is below.

 <div class="embed is-widescreen">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/9Tha_LvIC_I?si=UFDMJTxCEbmXHbKZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>